 - Type of repair: If the repairs on your vehicle are cosmetic or fairly minor, then aftermarket parts might be perfectly fine.
 However, if the repairs are integral to the safety or functioning of the vehicle, then you may want to consider using OEM parts so you’re assured of the quality.

-- Certification: If you agree to use aftermarket parts, make sure they have been approved by approved by the Certified Automotive Parts Association (CAPA).
+- Certification: If you agree to use aftermarket parts, make sure they have been approved by the Certified Automotive Parts Association (CAPA).

 Finally, if you have your heart set on using OEM parts and the insurance company is reluctant, you could find out if they’ll allow their use if you pay the difference.
 However, if the insurance company absolutely refuses to let you use OEM parts then talk to your auto accident attorney for advice.